isomerpages/moe-standrewsjc/_about-us/College Profile.md

 <p></p>
 <p><strong>Enrolment:</strong>
 </p>
-<p>The College has a total enrolment of about 1406 students.
-80.9% of the
+<p>The College has a total enrolment of about 1419 students.
+80.4% of the
-students are in the science faculty and 19.1% are in the arts faculty.
+students are in the science faculty and 19.6% are in the arts faculty.
-Of those who graduated in 2023, at least 97.4% achieved 3H2 passes including General Paper (GP), which is above the national average.</p>
+Of those who graduated in 2024, at least 94% achieved 3H2 passes including General Paper (GP).</p>
 <p></p>
 <p><strong>Staff:</strong>
 </p>
-<p>In 2024, the College has about 119 full-time members on the teaching staff.
+<p>In 2025, the College has about 117 full-time members on the teaching staff.
 All have at least a Bachelor’s degree with most holding an Honours Degree (cum Laude).</p>
 <p></p>